 Almost 2 years ago I published my first blog post.
 In the sidebar you can find the 10 most popular posts of my blog, so today, to celebrate the 500th blog post, I thought you’d like to know my top 10 favorite blog posts/ projects.

-For millennia, humans and dogs live together – dogs are the oldest domesticated animal.
-In earlier times, dogs were needed to guard flocks and farms.
-Later, they were used as hunting dogs; whereas in the Victorian and Edwardian era, lap dogs became fashionable.
-There was always the consideration what best to feed the loved, and needed dog: So there’s a long history of dog food.
+Since millennia, humans and dogs lived together – dogs are the oldest domesticated animal.
+In ancient times, dogs guarded flocks and farms.
+Later they were used as hunting dogs.
+And especially since the 18th century and Victorian era, lap dogs became fashionable.
+So there’s a long history of dog food.
 For many centuries, dogs were just fed with barley flour soaked in milk or broth.
-Then in the 19th century, the first dog biscuits were produced.
-In the Edwardian era, meat mixed with flour or bread and vegetables was considered the best dog food.
-Continue reading History Of Dog Food→
+Then in the 19th century, the first dog biscuits factory opened.
+But the Edwardians thought dog biscuits weren’t an ideal food: meat mixed with flour or bread and vegetables was considered the best dog food.
+Continue reading History Of Dog Food

 1840s bonnets: close round the face in a ‘horseshoe’-shape; from the side view a long, rather straight bonnet shape; ‘coal scuttle bonnet’ (original 1840s bonnet); sometimes the brim and crown piece are still constructed of two pieces (1840s bonnet)